uchagani/junit-playwright/README.md

 }
 ```

-`PlaywrightConfig` has one method: `getBrowserConfig`.
+`PlaywrightBrowserConfig` has one method: `getBrowserConfig`.
 Through the `BrowserConfig` object you can specify your
 playwright-related config.
 The API is similar to playwright-java.
 All the options that you would specify to initialize
 Playwright, Browser, BrowserContext, or Page you can do via `BrowserConfig` object.